 For Professionals, Organizations, and All Alaskans

-Are you interested in ordering campaign materials?
-You can order posters, stickers, or postcards by filling out this form.
+Do you need campaign materials?
+You can order a variety of swag items, including posters, by filling out this form.

 If you are experiencing an emergency, call 9-1-1.
 If you need help finding a behavioral health provider, visit ANTHC Behavioral Health, Findtreatment.gov, or NAMI Alaska.
 To get help finding a behavioral health specialist, call 1-800-662-4357.
 If you are in crisis, grieving, concerned about someone, or feeling down, please contact the Alaska Careline at 9-8-8.